-The fledgling South Asia Study Circle (CEAS) of CRIA draws on the strengths of researchers who focus on varied locations within the subcontinent and have diverse research interests.
+The South Asian Studies Circle (CEAS) of CRIA draws on the strengths of researchers who focus on varied locations within the subcontinent and have diverse research interests.
 Central to the aims of the study circle is the correction of the tendency within the field where the study of India replaces the study of this vast geographical space of great diversity.
 CEAS, therefore, is interested not only in study of the states of Afghanistan, Pakistan, India, Nepal, Tibet, Bhutan, Bangladesh, Sri Lanka, and The Maldives and the regions within these states, but also in the interactions of these regions and states with the polities and communities that may lie outside the nation-state they are nested in.

 CEAS’ area of interest encompasses not merely the subcontinental space, but also communities that have origins in this part of the world but have since moved to other locations of the globe, as well as the interactions of these communities with other ethno-linguistic groups.